jedisct1/encpipe/README.md

 `-i` and `-o` can be set to `-` or omitted to read/write from the standard input/output.

-`-P password_file` can be used to read the password from a file.
+`-P password_file` can be used to read the password, or an arbitrary long key (that doesn't have to be text) from a file.

 If you don't feel inspired, `-G` prints a random password.